krishnakadiyala/NPAcourse/labs/Bonus_Labs/Parser_Templates.md

   register: system_facts
 ```

->Note: This template uses YAML syntax and regex to find the specified data from the rutured data from the show command.
+>Note: This template uses YAML syntax and regex to find the specified data from the structured data from the show command.

 ##### Step 7